Privacy

 For each processing activity described above, this is the lawful basis we rely on under POPIA Section 11 and GDPR Article 6.
 Providing personal information to Daintree is always voluntary; the only consequence of declining is that the relevant feature does not work for you (you don't receive the newsletter, telemetry stays off, voice input doesn't activate).

-• Voice input, when you enable it — your consent, plus your direct contractual relationship with Deepgram.
+- Voice input, when you enable it — your consent, plus your direct contractual relationship with OpenAI.

 Your rights